-Here's four things to do in Borneo that will get the hert pumping and show you the best of Borneo.
+Here are four things to do in Borneo that will get the heart pumping and show you the best of Borneo.

 1. Climb Mount Kinabalu